developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ### Import Device Data

+Import device data to register the device information along with a friendly name to aid in device identification.
+A maximum of 20,000 rcords can be imported at one time.

-To add/modify device data, import the device .CSV file:
+<p>To add/modify device data, import the device .CSV file:</p>

 1. Copy the CSV file from the PC to the device root `\Internal shared storage` folder.
 2. In the client app, login as the admin.
 In the main screen, tap on the options menu at the top right and select **Admin/Manager Login.** Enter the Administrator credentials and tap **Login.**